myphysicslab/myphysicslab/src/docs/Building.md

 + Use markdown in comments.
 See [Documentation Tools References][] about `Dossier` and `CommonMark`.
 HTML tags can be used as well, for example `<img>` and `<pre>` tags.

-+ Each class should have a `toString()` method that uses `Util.ADVANCED` to disable its code under advanced-compile.
-The `toString` method should appear right after the constructor.

-+ The `toString()` method should list actual property names, so that those properties can be easily examined in Terminal or console.

 The order of items in a JavaScript source code file is as follows: